marcinwanczyk/Algorithms/README.md

 # School Project
-A small lookup on how greedy algorithms work, comparison
+A small lookup on how greedy/genetic algorithms work, comparison